AbdelhaqAdel/Premier-league-application/README.md

 - **Flutter**: Cross-platform mobile app framework for creating a seamless user experience.
 - **Dart**: Programming language used for Flutter development.
-- **APIs**: External APIs used to fetch Premier League data such as news, match details, and statistics.
+- **APIs**: External Free APIs used to fetch Premier League data such as news, match details, and statistics.

 ![poster](./PL.png)